RyanFleck/ryanfleck.ca/content/posts/2021/tone-workshop.md

 **Bam.** _We're ready to go!_

+# Coffee Break

+At this point, we'll wait for everyone else to catch up.
+I'd recommend reading through <https://github.com/public-apis/public-apis> to find some interesting endpoints to call in your project.
+As soon as everyone has their API keys and Repl.it up and ready, we'll continue with the workshop.

 # Storing our Secrets

 Before we start writing any python code, create a new file named `.env` (yes,